mattermost/docs/source/process/asset-guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Use this `template <https://www.dropbox.com/s/9o6c331u815mflp/20160118_spanish.tif?dl=0>`_ as a starting point
-2. Change text in the "title" layer following the guidelines in `Asset Elements: Feature Title`_ // XXX Need to add a relative link
+2. Change text in the "title" layer following the guidelines in `Feature Title`_
-3. Change text in the "by cburns" layer to replace the name with appropriate creator name following the guidelines in `Asset Elements: Feature Creator`_ // XXX Need to add a relative link
+3. Change text in the "by cburns" layer to replace the name with appropriate creator name following the guidelines in `Feature Creator`_
-4. Change the contents in the "right image" layer to update representative logo(s) following the guidelines in `Asset Elements: Mattermost and Representative Logos`_ // XXX Need to add a relative link
+4. Change the contents of the "Left Image" layer to update representative art following the guidelines in `Representative Art for Feature`_
-5. Change the contents of the "Left Image" layer to update representative art following the guidelines in `Asset Elements: Representative Art for Feature`_ // XXX Need to add a relative link
+5. Change the contents in the "right image" layer to update representative logo(s) following the guidelines in `Mattermost and Representative Logos`_
 6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder

 Integration Blog